What Is the Daytime Running Lights Discount?

 Closeup of daytime running lights

 Driving can be dangerous, especially when you share the road with many other cars.
 Manufacturers try to make driving safer by developing improved safety features for vehicles.
-One of those is daytime running lights, which you see more and more often.
-If your car has them, you’ll be safer and possibly get your insurance rates lowered.
+One of those is daytime running lights (DRL), which you see more and more often.
+If your car has DRL, you’ll be safer and possibly qualify for a discount on your auto insurance.

 Daytime running lights (DRLs) are lights on the front of your car that turn on when in gear or the ignition is on.
 They alert other drivers and pedestrians that your vehicle is active, meaning it could drive at any moment.
 For the most part, you find DRLs on newer models.

-Not only do these lights help make the driving experience safer, but they may help you qualify for a discount.
-Insurance companies reward customers with certain safety features.
-Though, this depends on your provider.
+Running lights that remain on during daylight hours makes driving safer and may qualify your for an auto insurance discount.
+Eligibility and availability, however, depends on your coverage provider.
 Your savings will also vary.
-For example, GEICO offers 3% in savings to customers with daytime running lights.
+For example, GEICO offers 3% in savings to customers with DRL.
 Not bad for a safety feature every vehicle should have anyway!

 How the Daytime Running Lights Discount Works